 Why aerate your wort?
 Yeast needs oxygen to reproduce and produce strong cell walls.
 If the cell walls are weak, the yeast will have a low tolerance for alcohol, and can die before fully fermenting out the wort.
 Particularly in worts with starting gravities in excess of 1.050, this can contribute to long lag times, slow ferments, and higher than normal finishing gravities.
 Like an air stone in a fish tank provides oxygen for fish to breathe, wort aeration provides needed oxygen for yeast respiration and growth.

 The advantage of the Oxygen Aeration System is that the wort can be aerated to 60% of its oxygen holding capacity in just 20 seconds, something that takes our Air Aeration System 5 minutes to accomplish.
 This shorter aeration means less foaming of the wort before pitching, an important consideration in higher gravity beers.
-This system includes a finer .5 micron aeration wand, for better oxygen distribution (although it is more likely to clog than the wider 2 micron stone).
+This system includes a .5 micron aeration wand, for thorough oxygen dispersion.

 Unlike other Oxygen Aeration Systems, which feature imported regulators and wands, all parts are made in U.S.A.